-Scutari said the decriminalization cannabis legislation allows for expungable offenses up to five pounds.
+Scutari said the decriminalization of cannabis legislation allows for expungable offenses up to five pounds.

 “Five lbs. isn’t really much when you’re talking about distribution.
 I have five lbs. down the street.
 I can sell that in a week,” Weedman said.
 “Include us.
 That’s all I wanted to say.”

 “We’ve been fighting for police to get their cards.
-It’s a shame police are victim to opiates,” said Edward “Lefty” Grimes who spoke on behalf of the Sativa Cross activist group.
+It’s a shame police are victims to opiates,” said Edward “Lefty” Grimes, who spoke on behalf of the Sativa Cross activist group.